WE ARE NO LONGER ACCEPTING APPLICATIONS AT THIS TIME.

 Trash Free Maryland Executive Director Job Description

 Trash Free Maryland (TFMD) seeks an experienced, energetic, and visionary leader who is passionate about creating lasting change for our environment.
 If you are looking for an opportunity to build on the successes of an effective environmental organization while nurturing its potential for growth, then this position is for you!
-Whether lobbying lawmakers, managing educational campaigns, building meaningful partnerships in the community, working with donors and funders or helping staff to sharpen their own skills, you’ll have the gratification of being part of the solution for our state and our future.
-This is an exciting opportunity for an entrepreneurial leader.
+This is an exciting opportunity for an entrepreneurial leader with the skills and desire to manage educational campaigns, build meaningful partnerships in the community, work with donors and funders and help staff to sharpen their own skills.
+You’ll have the gratification of being part of the solution for our state and our future.

 Who We Are